actuarial-tools/mxdevtool-python/README.md

 License
 -------

-this mxdevtool-python project is licensed under MIT.
+This mxdevtool-python project is licensed under MIT.
 But MxDevTool is following.

 MxDevTool(non-commercial version) is free for non-commercial purposes.
 This is licensed under the terms of the Montrix Non-Commercial License(see the file LICENSE).